jwelrynewone/docs/deprecated/Simulator.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Demand creator on the white-listed collateral
 - The LAs and the IAs have to buy the collateral on a dex
-- This makes Matrix Protocol a major demand creator for the collateral token
+- This makes Nibiru Protocol a major demand creator for the collateral token
 - This design should make us the protocol to take leverage

 ## Insurance Fund Bankruptcy problem